By Jacque Lynn Schultz, C.P.D.T., Companion Animal Programs Adviser. National Outreach and Pamela J. Reid, Ph.D., ASPCA

-An obvious reason your dog doesn’t come when told to is that she doesn’t know what the word means.
+An obvious reason your dog doesn’t come when told to is that they don’t know what the word means.
+Sadly, many dogs think the command to come is an invitation for a game of canine keep-away.
+Does it mean that you are about to do something unpleasant but necessary to the dog?
+Does “come” mean the end of a good time?
+Does “come” mean the dog must come each and every time he is called?
 Sophia Yin, DVM, MS, explains that a basic problem in training is the assumption that a pet knows what a word means and then muddling the command by repeating it again and again and mixing in other words in the face of disobedience.
 While the command you want to teach is “come,” you might be saying, “Come.
 Come.
 Come!
 Spot, come here now!
 Now!
 Get over here!
 Come!”

 You Haven’t Practiced Enough

 “Come is the command people practice the least,” dog trainer Sarah Wilson says on CNN’s website.
 The cue should be practiced multiple times every day and in increasingly complex situations.
-If you haven’t taught your pup to come reliably when there are no distractions, there’s no chance she’ll obey when there’s a ball or a squirrel or an appealing scent pulling at her attention.
+If you haven’t taught your pup to come reliably when there are no distractions, there’s no chance they’ll obey when there’s a ball or a squirrel or an appealing scent pulling at their attention.
 Teach this cue in stages.
-Start in your home with no distractions, then go outside without distractions, then add in some minor distractions and then practice at the dog park or another safe, less familiar place.
-Also, start by calling your dog to the things she wants most, such as meals and playtime, and then work your way up to less enticing reasons for her to come to you.
+Start in your home with no distractions, then go outside without distractions, then add in some minor distractions, and then practice at the dog park or another safe, less familiar place.
+Also, start by calling your dog to the things they want most, such as meals and playtime, and then work your way up to less enticing reasons for them to come to you.

 You Made the Command Irrelevant

-If you fail to offer positive reinforcement consistently to your dog when she comes to you on cue during the training process, you’re not providing the necessary incentive for obedience.
-Praise her, offer physical affection and give treats immediately after she does what you want her to do, when you want her to do it.
-Also, if you just give up after unsuccessfully calling your dog, she learns that there’s no reason to listen.
+If you fail to offer positive reinforcement consistently to your dog when they come to you on cue during the training process, you’re not providing the necessary incentive for obedience.
+Praise them, offer physical affection, and give treats immediately after they do what you want them to do, when you want them to do it.
+Also, if you just give up after unsuccessfully calling your dog, they learn that there’s no reason to listen.

 You Created Apprehension